Have equity in your home? Want a lower payment? An appraisal from Tegtmeier Appraisal Services, Inc. can help you get rid of your PMI.

-Because the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and generally isn't even tax deductible, PMI is costly to a borrower.
-Contradictory to a piggyback loan where the lender consumes all the losses, PMI is favorable for the lender because they acquire the money, and they receive payment if the borrower is unable to pay.
+PMI is costly to a borrower in that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage payment and oftentimes isn't even tax deductible.
+Contradictory to a piggyback loan where the lender takes in all the damages, PMI is profitable for the lender because they collect the money, and they get the money if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.